-1. Registrant numbers The budget for registration income is based on the following: Number of registrants invited to renew at next renewal period: 5,969 Lapse rate of renewals: 2.
-Board and committee expenses This covers the meeting costs of the National Board and its committees' obligations under the National Law.
+1. Registrant numbers The budget for registration income is based on the following: Number of registrants invited to renew at next renewal period: 5,792 Lapse rate of renewals: 2.
+Board and committee This covers the meeting costs of the National Board and its expenses committees' obligations under the National Law.
 Costs include sitting fees, travel and accommodation while attending meetings for the Board.
-3. Legal, tribunal costs, and expert advice These costs are incurred in the management of complaints against practitioners (notifications), statutory offences and registration matters.
+3. Legal, tribunal costs, These costs are incurred in the management of complaints against and expert advice practitioners (notifications), statutory offences and registration matters.
 The costs do not include the significant Board and committee costs, including sitting fees, related to notifications.
-These are included in Note 2 above.
+These are included in '2' above.
 Also not included are the material staff costs in each state and territory office relating directly to notifications.
-These are included in "indirect expenditure" below.
-4. Accreditation Accreditation expenses include the costs of funding provided to The Council on Chiropractic Education Australasia for accreditation functions and related projects.
-5. Other direct expenditure Costs associated with the Board's work on registration standards, policies and guidelines.
+These are included in A core ditetion "indirect expenditure" below.
+4. Accreditation Accreditation expenses include the costs of funding provided to The Council on Chiropractic Education Australasia for accreditation 5.
+Other direct expenditure functions and related projects.
+Costs associated with the Board's work on registration standards, 5.
+Other direct expenditure policies and guidelines.
 This includes the following activities: costs involved in consultation with the community and the profession engagement of consultants necessary to support the Board's work publication of material to guide the profession, such as the Board's newsletter clinical advisers Board member professional development, and policy development and projects.
-6. Indirect expenditure Indirect expenditure includes Ahpra costs.
-Ahpra supports the work of the National Boards and committees by employing all staff and providing systems and infrastructure to manage core regulatory (registration, notifications, compliance, accreditation and professional standards) and support services in eight state and territory offices.
+La dina at a un an dituna Indirect expenditure includes Ahpra costs.
+Ahpra supports the work of 6.
+Indirect expenditure the National Boards and committees by employing all staff and providing systems and infrastructure to manage core regulatory (registration, notifications, compliance, accreditation and professional standards) and support services in eight state and territory offices.
 Indirect costs are shared by the National Boards based on an agreed formula.
-The percentage is based on an analysis of historical data and financial information to estimate the proportion of costs required to regulate the profession.
+The percentage is based on an analysis of historical and financial data to estimate the proportion of costs required to regulate the profession.
 Costs include salaries, systems and communication, property and administration costs.
 The proportion of Ahpra costs allocated to the Board is 0.491%.
-Ahpra costs also include key strategic initiatives for 2021/22 including the continuation of the Business Transformation program, cultural safety training, cost allocation program, culture roadmap, improved cyber security, public register enhancements and other initiatives.
+The National Registration and Accreditation Scheme Strategy 2020- 2025 sets out Ahpra's objectives for 2020-21 and how they will be achieved.
+Ahpra costs also include key strategic initiatives for 2020/21 including the continuation of the transformation program of Ahpra's technology platform, cultural safety training, removal of hard copy certificates, wellness support program and other initiatives.